Application Guide: MS Silicone Sealant for Window Frames

 HY-951

-Is HY-966 suitable for flooring applications?
+Is this sealant suitable for sanitary applications?

 Let’s Build Stronger Bonds with Quality Adhesives and Sealants